 The remainder of the editorial board consists of general editors (who may be further divided into associate or section editors), layout editors and copy-editors.

-- CSE’s White Paper on Publication Ethics includes a section on Editor Roles and Responsibilities, including their responsibilities towards authors, reviewers, readers, journal owners, the public and the scientific community.
+- CSE’s Recommendations for Promoting Integrity in Scientific Journal Publications includes a section on Editor Roles and Responsibilities, including their responsibilities towards authors, reviewers, readers, journal owners, the public and the scientific community.

 - CSE’s Science Editor’s Vol. 40 No. 1 issue features interviews with various editorial professionals, including many of the positions listed above.